 - 1. Each person has a right to have his or her birth legally registered. - 2.
+Each person has a right to a name and a nationality. - 3.
 Everyone has a right to be recognized as a person before the law.

 - Class Roll

 - Class Rules

 - Talking Stick

 - Chalkboard or large paper

-- Song, This Little Light
+- Song, This Little Light (See Lesson 5)

-- 2 photos of children, Who Is This?
+- 2 photos of children

 - Word strips for photo activity

 - Birth Certificate

-- Sample Birth REGISTRATION, a copy for each student
+- Sample Birth REGISTRATION, copy for each student

-- Pencils for the students
+- · Pencils for the students

 - Paper for the students

 - Word strips for UDHR Article 6

 - Mini posters, including Article 6, Recognition as a Person

 - · Image, Horton the elephant

 - Quote, "A Person's a Person, No Matter How Small."